Optimizing the global supply chain to positively impact industries and communities

 We have now trained and certified 41 Flex social and environmental supplier auditors, a 20.5% increase from the previous year.

 We continually collected and monitored 54,783 workers’ working-hour records in the past year.

 We assessed 11 Flex labor agents in 2017.

 Flex social and environmental training aligns with Responsible Business Alliance requirements and addresses labor practice issues including freely chosen employment, humane treatment, working hours, forced labor, wages and benefits, human rights issues, such as child labor, conflict minerals, ethical conduct, freedom of association, health and safety, environmental and other issues.

 Flex has a direct and indirect economic impact in the countries where we do business.
 One measure of our impact is the proportion of spending on local suppliers.
 In 2017, twenty-four percent of our total spent on direct materials went to local suppliers at our top 10 locations.
 The spending percentage on local suppliers varies due to the nature of the projects and related OEM customers.

-We’re committed to responsibly sourcing minerals and follow the RMI’s Conflict Minerals data reporting format.
+We’re committed to responsibly sourcing minerals, in accordance with our Responsible Sourcing Policy, and follow the RMI’s Conflict Minerals data reporting format.
 We’re an active participant in the RMI and have adopted the tools published by the organization, including the Conflict Minerals Reporting Template and the Responsible Minerals Assurance Process (RMAP), formerly the Conflict Free Smelter Program.

 Flex collects Conflict Minerals Reporting Templates from both customer-controlled and Flex-controlled suppliers.
 The collection of customer supplier data is solely for complying with due diligence and reporting obligations.
 We also collect and provide aggregated declarations, specific to the customer’s supply base.
 Flex has been involved in collecting Conflict Mineral data from our supply chain since August 2011.